 - Wood: A wood burning fireplace typically wins in the experience category.
 You get the crackle.
 You get the pop.
 You get the ability to roast marshmallows indoors.
 Something you don’t get is an efficient heating source.
 Wood fires typically receive up to a 15% efficiency rating, a lot lower than a furnace that has regular service performed.
-They do reach high temperatures, but most of that heat disappears up the chimney.
-Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up the chimney.
+They do reach high temperatures, but most of that heat is released up the chimney.
+Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.

 Air Quality and Maintenance

 If you are interested in converting your wood burning fireplace into a gas fireplace or you simply want to schedule your routine furnace service, please call us at at 405-432-2197 or schedule an appointment through our website.
 Our experts will have you snuggled up and comfortably warm in no time.

 - Wood: Air quality is critical to all homeowners.
 Burning wood causes air pollution in and outside your home and the smoky wood smell that a wood burning fireplace exudes could be hazardous to your family’s.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by an expert.
 Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require regular cleanings of embers and spent logs.

 - Gas: Gas fireplaces only require some dusting every now and then and are just about maintenance free.
 It is advised that you get your gas fireplace cleaned and adjusted yearly by an expert to keep it operating both safely and smoothly.